Public Health Sciences: Specialization in Health Promotion and Behavioral Sciences (PhD)

 |Qualitative Research Methods in Public Health|

-Upon completion of all formal course work, typically at the end of the second year of coursework, students will take a written qualifying exam to demonstrate their ability to synthesize and apply concepts from those courses.
+Upon completion of all formal course work, students will take a written qualifying exam to demonstrate their ability to synthesize and apply concepts from those courses.
 Results will be given to students within six weeks of completion of the exam.
-The exam will be evaluated on a pass/fail basis; students who don’t pass the exam on their first attempt will be given time to prepare to sit for the exam one additional time.
-The retake of the exam must be attempted within six months at a regularly scheduled exam date (February, July or October) following the first attempt at the discretion of the specialization and in consultation with the student.
+The exam will be evaluated on a pass/fail basis; students who do not pass the exam on their first attempt will be given time to prepare to sit for the exam one additional time.
+The retake of the exam must be attempted within 6 months at a regularly scheduled exam date (February, July, or October) following the first attempt at the discretion of the specialization and in consultation with the student.
 If a student fails to pass on the second attempt, the student will be dropped from the program.
 Once the qualifying exam is successfully completed, students will be admitted to candidacy for the doctoral degree.

 See Student Handbook for additional information.

-A dissertation, based on original research conducted by the student, is required of a candidate for the degree of Doctor of Philosophy in Public Health Sciences with a specialization in Health Promotion.
+A dissertation, based on original research conducted by the student, is required of a candidate for the degree of Doctor of Philosophy in Public Health Sciences with a specialization in Health Promotion and Behavioral Sciences.
 The dissertation is to be a scholarly achievement that demonstrates the student’s ability to conduct independent research and a thorough understanding of research principles, concepts, and techniques in health promotion.
-The dissertation must follow the guidelines of the School of Interdisciplinary and Graduate Studies located at louisville.edu/graduate/current-students/thesis-dissertation-information.
+The dissertation must follow the guidelines of the Graduate School.